Our Mission, Services, and Affiliations

-JCCA's mission is based on a heritage of more than 185 years of providing quality services to children and their families, and the universal mandate within the Jewish tradition of tikkun olam — the responsibility of every person to make the world a better place.
+JCCA's mission is based on a heritage of providing quality services to children and their families, and the universal mandate within the Jewish tradition of tikkun olam — the responsibility of every person to make the world a better place.

-JCCA, a not-for-profit, comprehensive, multicultural agency, has been serving children and families since 1822.
-JCCA's programs in New York City, Westchester County and Long Island include: group and family day care, mental health and preventive services, education programs, a residential diagnostic center, foster homes, group homes and residential services for children and adolescents, preventive services, independent living skills training, adoption programs, and services to the Jewish community.
+JCCA, a non-profit, comprehensive, multicultural agency, has been serving children and families since 1822.
+We help those who need it most.
+JCCA's programs in New York City, Westchester County and Long Island include: group and family day care, mental health and preventive services, education programs, a residential diagnostic center, foster homes, group homes and residential services for children and adolescents, preventive services, independent living skills training, adoption programs, services to youth on the autism spectrum or with other special needs, and services to the Jewish community.
 JCCA programs reach more than 16,000 children and family members annually.

 JCCA is accredited by the Council on Accreditation of Services for Families and Children and is committed to providing high quality programs to its clients.